History of Rainbow Mountain

 What should I bring?

-We also suggest visiting the Red Valley in Pitumarca, really close to the Rainbow Mountain, which is an extra 45 minute hike after reaching the summit of Rainbow Mountain.
-It is included as a part of the Rainbow Mountain hike if the physical condition of the group makes it possible.
+We also suggest visiting the nearby Red Valley in Pitumarca, which is an extra 45 minute hike after reaching the summit of Rainbow Mountain.
+It is usually included as a part of the Rainbow Mountain hike if the physical condition of the group makes it possible.

 Important FAQs.